radusuciu/radusuciu.com/src/content/posts/notes-on-my-python-development-setup.md

 ## WSL2 absolutely murdering my RAM

+See [this beast of an issue](https://github.com/microsoft/WSL/issues/4166).
 In the Windows home user directory, create a `.wslconfig` file containing:

 ```
 [wsl2]